jamesditrapani/PyAlerter/README.md

 # PyAlerter

 ## About
-Basic Python module to send alerts using local SMTP relay by pass data into pre defined variables.
+Basic Python module to send alerts using local SMTP relay by passing data into pre defined variables.
 Currently, this script expects your SMTP relay to be running on localhost:25.

 ## Usage
 Import module to Python script using: